wordofwarning/wordofwarning.org/current/2014-hazard/3/index.md

 ####3.30-4.15pm
 **Kris Canavan | *The Leveller***
-As a political movement, the term *Leveller* first referred to a faction of New Model Army Agitators and their London supporters in 1649 who were allegedly plotting to assassinate the king; it had been used in 17th-century England as a term of abuse for rural rebels and in the Midland Revolt of 1607 to refer to those who 'levelled' hedges in enclosure riots.
-Organised at a national level, with offices in a number of London inns and taverns such as The Rosemary Branch in Islington, Levellers would identify one another by sprigs of rosemary that they would wear in their hats...
+As a political movement, the term "Leveller" first referred to a faction of New Model Army Agitators and their London supporters in 1649 who were allegedly plotting to assassinate the king; it had been used in 17th-century England as a term of abuse for rural rebels and in the Midland Revolt of 1607 to refer to those who "levelled" hedges in enclosure riots.
+Organised at a national level, with offices in a number of London inns and taverns such as The Rosemary Branch in Islington, "Levellers" would identify one another by sprigs of rosemary that they would wear in their hats...

 >*Using his body as a framework for iconoclasm and getting under his own skin, Kris Canavan makes the symbologies of fractured society a deeply personal affair.*<br>amino, 2014